aehlke/tag-it/README.markdown

 After the first keypress the last tag receives a *remove* css class which can be used to visually highlight the tag.

 Defaults to *false*.

+### caseSensitive (boolean)

+whether the duplication check should do a case sensitive check or not.

+Defaults to *true*.

 ## Authors